jwhpryor/jni-bind/README.md

 jni::LocalObject<kClassFromOtherHeader> class_val { runtime_object("classMethod") };
 ```

 Methods will follow the rules laid out in [Type Conversion Rules](#type-conversion-rules). *Invalid method names won't compile, and `jmethodID`s are cached on your behalf.
 Method lookups are compile time, there is no hash lookup cost.*

 [Sample C++](javatests/com/jnibind/test/method_test_jni.cc), [Sample Java](javatests/com/jnibind/test/MethodTest.java)

 <a name="fields"></a>
 ## Fields

-**A `jni::Field` is described as a field name and a zero value of the underlying type.** If a class definition contains `jni::Fields` in its definition corresponding objects constructed will be imbued with `operator[]`.
+**A `jni::Field` is described as a field name and a zero value of the underlying type.** If a class definition contains `jni::Fields` in its definition then corresponding objects constructed will be imbued with `operator[]`.
 Using this operator with the corresponding field name will provide a proxy object with two methods `Get` and `Set`.

 ```cpp
 static constexpr jni::Class kClass {